-It is at this point that the Medium Speed Needle Valve, previously set two turns open, may be brought into operation.
+It is at this point that the Medium Speed Needle Valve, previously set one and a half turns open, may be brought into operation.
 Open the Medium Speed Needle Valve 30 degrees, or 3-4 clicks, then fine tune until the optimum hovering performance is obtained.
 If on the other hand, hovering reveals rich running, close the Medium Speed Needle Valve gradually until the optimum hovering performance is obtained.